 Before the party, 17-year-old Kaitlin McCleary worried that no one from her high-school would show up.

 Beyond the games and snacks, Kaitlin's hope for the event was that her peers would encounter Christ in a new way.
-So Kaitlin talked with Shawn Basone, a staff woman with The Coaching Center of Student Venture, a branch of Campus Crusade for Christ.
+So Kaitlin talked with Shawn Basone, a staff woman with The Coaching Center of Student Venture, a branch of Cru.

 Shawn helped calm Kaitlin's nerves and reminded her that this is God's event, not hers.